Heller College of Business

 The residency requirement for the second bachelor's degree is a minimum of 30 credit hours earned at Roosevelt University that have not been counted for any other degree.

-In all University colleges, degree requirements in general may be met with transfer credit, Roosevelt University courses, or a combination of both.
+In all University colleges, degree requirements, in general, may be met with transfer credit, Roosevelt University courses, or a combination of both.
 However, specific degree requirements differ from college to college.
-In the College of Business, all degree requirements (including residency, grade requirements, and required courses in general education, liberal studies, junior/senior core, and the major) must be satisfied.
+In the Heller College of Business, all degree requirements (including residency, grade requirements, and required courses in general education, liberal studies, junior/senior core, and the major) must be satisfied.

 Students with international credentials must consult with the appropriate college to discuss possible deficiencies in major or general education requirements.